The 8th Night: Plot

+Meanwhile, the Red Eye has moved on from the woman at the motel and possesses another, leaving the woman from the motel dried up and decomposed.
+A delivery man on a motorbike drives pass the possessed woman in a tunnel and stops, recognizing that they both belong to the same meditation group.
+The Red Eye then possesses the delivery man.
+Later, Detective Kim is called to the crime scene, where the body of the second possessed woman has been found.
+Like the first two victims, her body is shriveled and decomposed with a large hole in her skull.
+A motorbike and delivery bag lie abandoned nearby.

-Before boarding the bus, Seon-hwa was visited again by Ha-jung's spirit.
-It is revealed that Cheongseok's mother accidentally ran over Seon-hwa and his wife and daughter.
-His wife and child died, compelling Seon-hwa to live a life as a monk in Gwanju.
-When Cheongseok's mother died, she wrote a letter to Seon-hwa asking him to adopt Cheongseok.
-Seon-hwa does so, but leaves him in Gwanju.
-He then left the monastery and his duties, never becoming an ordained monk.
-As they arrived, Seon-hwa tells Cheongseok to search for shaman services around the area, hoping to find the Virgin Shaman.
-Upon learning of the recent bizzare murder, Seon-hwa goes to the tunnel where the woman and delivery motorcycle was found.
-Detective Kim stops him, asking for Seonhwa's credentials and ran his ID for any criminal records.
-When Kim asks Seon-hwa to open his bag, which contained an axe, Seonhwa tried to run away.
-The two got into a scuffle, and Seonhwa was forced to leave his map.
+Before boarding a bus, Seon-hwa is visited again by Ha-jung's spirit in a dream.
+It is revealed that Cheongseok's mother, driving under the influence, crashed into Seon-hwa and his family.
+His wife and daughter died, leading him to become a monk in Gwanju.
+Cheongseok's mother sent a letter to Bhante Ha-jung before she committed suicide, asking Ha-jung to adopt Cheongseok and apologizing to Seon-hwa for the death of his family.
+After getting off the bus, Seon-hwa told Cheongseok to search for shaman services in the area, hoping to find the Virgin Shaman.
+Upon learning of the recent bizarre murder, Seon-hwa goes to the tunnel where the woman and delivery motorbike were found.
+Detective Kim stops him, asking for Seonhwa's I.D.
+When Kim asks Seon-hwa to open his bag, which contains an axe, Seonhwa tries to run.
+The two get into a scuffle and Seonhwa is forced to leave his map that pinpoints the search area.